Reusable UI Components

 Props:

-element.
+children: The content (typically a title or header text) to be displayed inside theh1element.
 This can be a string, a component, or any other valid React node.

-component helps standardize page headers across your application and ensures they are easily readable and visually appealing.
+The ManagementPageHeader component helps standardize page headers across your application and ensures they are easily readable and visually appealing.

 ErrorPage

-component is designed to handle and display error messages in a user-friendly manner.
+The ErrorPage component is designed to handle and display error messages in a user-friendly manner.
 It provides an alert box with a title, description, and a customizable message to inform users of issues such as network failures or server errors.
 Additionally, it offers options to retry the action that caused the error or log out of the application.

 Key Features